 This skill develops in children before they learn to write.
 Most young children naturally take delight in art.
-Working with art materials offers children opportunities to experiment with colour, shape, design and texture.
-They are encouraged to open up their minds and heart through this medium and in return it also gives us an insight into their world of imagination.
+Working with art materials offers children opportunities to experiment with colours, shapes, designs and textures.
+They are encouraged to open up their mind and heart through this medium and in return it also gives us an insight into their world of imagination.

 Music and Dance:

-One of the most important early foundations for later motor skill development is the infant’s awareness of the steady beat.
-This awareness, or basic timing, is the foundation on which the child builds future motor coordination
+One of the most important early foundations for later motor skill development is the infant’s awareness towards the steady beat.
+This awareness, or basic timing, is the foundation on which the child builds future motor coordination.

 Phyllis Weikart, Leading authority on rhythmic movement